Commitment from over 40 venture capital firms to support inclusive innovation announced at White House Demo Day

 Several firms also provided specific actions their partnerships will take to advance diversity.
 Greenspring Associates and Scale Venture Partners are committing to adopt the “Rooney/Murray Rule” for the interview processes to ensure a diverse slate of candidates is considered.
 True Ventures created the Priya Haji Fellowship in 2015, a nine month fellowship program for new college graduates.
 NCT Ventures will announce the results of its research on minority entrepreneurs to give measurable quantitative and qualitative insight into barriers to accessing capital among minority business enterprises.

 The NVCA Diversity Task Force launched in 2014 to develop meaningful solutions to support diverse groups of venture capitalists and entrepreneurs in order to build a stronger innovation ecosystem for the 21st Century.
-The Diversity Task Force is currently developing solutions and resources to empower venture capital firms as they seek to contribute to expand opportunities for women and under-represented groups in the startup economy.
+The Diversity Task Force is currently developing solutions and resources to empower venture capital firms as they seek to contribute to expand opportunity for women and under-represented groups in the startup economy.
 The first solution set will be announced in the fall.